 6. Make Money

 Take an extra job or take on extra gigs.
-It is depending on your skill set and what your interests are. you can tutor or maybe you’re really good at socializing and cook food, then maybe bartending is the way for you or maybe you like to babysit and there’s a ton of kids around your neighbourhood.
+It is depending on your skillset and what your interests are. you can tutor or maybe you’re really good at socializing and cook food, then maybe bartending is the way for you or maybe you like to babysit and there’s a ton of kids around your neighborhood.